Skip to main content

 }

-function addFuture(string calldata handler, bytes calldata input) external returns (uint64 futureId);
+function addFuture(string calldata handler, bytes calldata input, address callback) external returns (uint64 futureId);

 function futures(TypesPageRequest calldata pagination, address creator) external view returns (FuturesResponse memory response);